WinterYukky/amazon-ivs-multi-host-for-web-demo/README.md

 | URL                | Demo application URL.       |

 When you got the values, you should access the demo application and enter the channel ingest endpoint and User A's stage token, channel stream key as User A (broadcast host).
-Next, please enter the channel ingest endpoint and User B's stage token.
+Next, please enter the channel ingest endpoint and User B's stage token in another device.

 > Note that User B is not a broadcast host and should not enter a stream key.